Mathew Capuano

 Mathew Capuano (born 2 September 1975) is a former Australian rules footballer who spent his AFL career with the North Melbourne Football Club and the St Kilda Football Club.
 Post playing career Capuano was a development coach at the Carlton Football Club.

 He was famously sacked by St. Kilda during the 2003 season.

 Kangaroos career

-Capuano made his AFL debut for North Melbourne in the 1994 season; He played a total of 82 games for the Kangaroos, and was a member of the club's 1996 and 1999 premiership side.
+Capuano made his AFL debut for North Melbourne in the 1994 season.
+He played a total of 82 games for the Kangaroos, and was a member of the club's 1996 and 1999 premiership side.

 St Kilda career

 Capuano's career with the Saints was plagued by shoulder and knee injuries.
 He played 25 games in his three seasons for the Saints.
-Although making his 100th AFL appearance in Round 8, 2002, he underwent a knee surgery after Round 9 and missed all remaining AFL games that season.
+Although making his 100th AFL appearance in Round 8, 2002, he underwent knee surgery after Round 9 and missed all remaining AFL games that season.